 Modbus IP mode allows multiple simultaneous IP connections to a single serial port.
 Ports can have multiple simultaneous protocols including TCP, UDP, Modbus TCP.

-Virtual Serial Server
+Virtual Serial Server – Ethernet to Serial Conversion

 This mode enables an IP100 serial port to be connected from a remote device via a TCP socket connection, creating a virtual serial link.
-The connection is bidirection; data can be initiated from either side.
-The remote serial port that establishes a connection with the IP100 can be another IP100 in VIrtual Serial Client mode, a terminal server in Client mode or Serial-to-IP software in Client mode.
+The connection is bidirectional; data can be initiated from either side.
+The remote serial port that establishes a connection with the IP100 can be another IP100 in Virtual Serial Client mode, a terminal server in Client mode or Serial-to-IP software in Client mode.

 Virtual Serial Client